YinJC/uk-tex-faq/FAQ-docotherdir.md

----
-layout: page
-title: Bits of document from other directories
+# Bits of document from other directories
----

 A common way of constructing a large document is to break it into a set of files (for example, one per chapter) and to keep everything